 So while butter, coconut, or MCT oil in coffee helps with hunger between meals, it prevents the full health benefits of fasting.

-Finally, you also need to burn the fat from Bulletproof Coffee before the body into its fat stores.
+Finally, you must burn the fat from Bulletproof Coffee before the body enters its fat stores.

 Although bone broth is also a prime source of electrolytes and fat, it, too, technically breaks the fast and should only be used as a jump start.
 Once you get used to intermittent fasting, it’s just as taboo as Bulletproof Coffee.